National Route 39 (Costa Rica): Description

 It is one of the main roads of the capital San José, its purpose is to avoid the congestion of the inner districts.
 Currently, it starts in Uruca, in Avenida 39, which then takes south and to the east, finishing in the Goicoechea junction to Route 108 and Route 100.
 It is designed as dual two-lane road.

-In San José province the route covers San José canton (Zapote, San Francisco de Dos Ríos, Uruca, Mata Redonda, Pavas, Hatillo, San Sebastián districts), Goicoechea canton (Guadalupe, Calle Blancos districts), Montes de Oca canton (San Pedro, Mercedes districts).
+In San José province the route covers San José canton (Zapote, San Francisco de Dos Ríos, Uruca, Mata Redonda, Pavas, Hatillo, and San Sebastián districts), Goicoechea canton (Guadalupe and Calle Blancos districts), Montes de Oca canton (San Pedro and Mercedes districts).

 Initially, eight roundabouts were constructed, some of which have been modified to include elevated highways, or demolished and turned into a semaphore regulated junction.

 Route and access

 Starting in Uruca, the road goes through Pavas and allows the access to places like Pavas, Mata Redonda and Escazú.
 There are junctions with Route 1 and Route 27.

 Then Hatillo district, Alajuelita canton, San Sebastián are covered by the south section of the road, with access possible to Paso Ancho and Desamparados.

-The east section covers Zapote, San Pedro and Goicoechea, which allow access to Catedral district, San Francisco de Dos Ríos, Curridabat canton, Sabanilla, Guadalupe, Calle Blancos and Moravia.
+The east section covers Zapote, San Pedro and Goicoechea, which allow access to Catedral district, San Francisco de Dos Ríos, Curridabat canton, Sabanilla, Guadalupe, Calle Blancos, and Moravia.
 Access to the Route 2 is possible on this east section.

 The north arc section allows access to Route 32, while there is also a pending design and construction of a link to Heredia through Santo Domingo.